Backed by its acclaimed contentious and transactional bench, this ATL all-star is in full flight.

 Recruitment

-Alston & Bird recruits through direct applications submitted on its website, resume collections, and job fairs.
-Its online job portal opens to 2L candidates no later than May 1.
+Alston & Bird recruits through on campus interview programs, resume collections, and job fairs.
+Its online job portals open to 1L candidates on November 1 and to 2L candidates no later than May 1.

 Recruitment outside OCIs: